 So, the above steps still work for the page exactly as blog posts, but if comments are not working on your page, don’t worry, that’s good for you.

-I spend lots of time creating this guide and step by step tutorial to fix the WordPress comments not working and make them work again.
+I spend lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
 If you enjoyed it, share it, and spread the word, I’ll appreciate that.